Ashwagandha root is the little black dress of herbal medicine. No, seriously! This herb is incredibly versatile and multipurpose.

 The root of the ashwagandha plant is most commonly used part in herbal remedies.

 Ashwagandha is available in powdered form, dried into a pill, fresh root, or extract.
-Since the scent of ashwagandha may be strong, try mixing the powder into a smoothie or drink that may mask the flavor.
+Since the scent of it may be strong, try mixing the powder into a smoothie or drink to mask the flavor.
 Many people mix the powder into ghee, honey, or even water.

-There isn’t a standard dosage that’s recommended for ashwagandha.
-However, in many studies related to ashwagandha root benefits for stress, the dosage is around 300 mg twice daily.
+There isn’t a standard dosage that’s recommended.
+However, in many stress-related studies, the dosage is around 300 mg twice daily.
 One study looking at the safety of ashwagandha found that doses up to 1,250 mg/day were well tolerated and safe (20).

 As with any new supplement or medication, please consult with your doctor before using.
 Ashwagandha is not recommended for women who are pregnant.

 Stress is an Unavoidable Fact of Everyday Life.